-Obesity is a serious global epidemic associated with numerous metabolic complications, including type 2 diabetes, hypertension, cardiovascular disorders and several cancers.
-The aetiology of obesity is multifactorial, involving an interplay of genetic, biological, environmental, social, cultural and behavioural factors.
+Obesity is a serious global epidemic associated with numerous metabolic complications, including type 2 diabetes (T2DM), hypertension, cardiovascular disorders, and several cancers.
+The aetiology of obesity is multifactorial, involving an interplay of genetic, biological, environmental, social, cultural, and behavioural factors.
 Even though a successful weight loss strategy should be individualised and address all the underlying causes of obesity, dietary and lifestyle interventions remain the cornerstone of treatment.
-However, the optimal dietary approach to weight loss is still a subject of many debates amongst experts, healthcare professionals, and the public as studies have failed to demonstrate the superiority of one diet plan over another in the long-term.
-Comprehensive assessment of an individual's dietary habits and lifestyle should be the first step in deciding on the best dietary intervention for weight loss and avoiding a one size fits all approach.
-There is evidence that even modest weight loss of 5-8 percent body weight achieved with diet and lifestyle interventions improves glycaemia, blood pressure, lipid profile, mobility and quality of life.1-2 Greater weight loss might be needed to produce health benefits in individuals with morbid obesity or multiple comorbidities.
+However, the optimal dietary approach to weight loss is still a subject of debate amongst experts, healthcare professionals, and the public, as studies have failed to demonstrate the superiority of one diet plan over another in the long term.
+Comprehensive assessment of an individual's dietary habits and lifestyle should be the first step in deciding on the best dietary intervention for weight loss and avoiding a onesize-fits-all approach.
+There is evidence that even modest weight loss of 5-8 percent body weight achieved with diet and lifestyle interventions improves glycaemia, blood pressure, lipid profile, mobility, and quality of life.1-2 Greater weight loss might be needed to produce health benefits in individuals with morbid obesity or multiple comorbidities.

-IZABELA KERNER Consultant Dietitian, Digestive Centre Mount Elizabeth Hospital President Singapore Nutrition and Dietetics Association
+MS IZABELA KERNER Consultant Dietitian, Digestive Centre Mount Elizabeth Hospital Member, Singapore Nutrition and Dietetics Association (SNDA) Past President of SNDA (April 2018-March 2022)

-ENERGY FOCUSED DIET PLANS
+ENERGY RESTRICTION DIET INTERVENTIONS

-Energy focused diet plans range from moderate to severe calorie restriction depending on the health status and weight loss goals of a patient or client.
-At least 500 -750 calorie energy deficit is recommended to achieve a weight loss of 0.5 - 1.0 kg per week, which is the standard approach in clinical practice.
-These moderate energy deficit meal plans are formulated using healthy eating principles and incorporate individual food preferences to increase compliance.
-However, specially formulated liquid meal replacements have also been employed to help achieve the necessary calorie deficit to drive weight loss in certain individuals after considering their health status, dietary preferences and cost.
+Energy-restricted diets range from continuous or intermittent diet plans with moderate to severe caloric deficit depending on the health status and weight loss goals of a patient or client.
+A calorie deficit of at least 500-750 per day is recommended to achieve a weight loss of 0.5-1.0 kg per week, which is the standard approach in clinical practice.
+These moderate energy deficit diet plans are formulated using healthy eating and exercise principles incorporating individual food preferences and behaviour modification to increase compliance.
+However, specially formulated meals or liquid meal replacements have also been employed to help achieve the necessary caloric deficit to drive weight loss in certain individuals after considering their health status, dietary preferences, and cost.

-On the other hand, very Low Energy Diets or VLEDs provide severe calorie restriction ranging from 400 to 800 calories per day, which results in a more rapid weight loss.
-VLEDs are based on liquid meal replacements, which are formulated to deliver adequate levels of essential nutrients.
-They are underutilised in clinical practice in view of concerns over the potential loss of lean body mass, binge eating behaviour, and subsequent weight regain due to rapid weight loss.
-However, when clinically supervised, there is no evidence of restrictive diets causing binge eating behaviour or resulting in worse outcomes on knee strength, handgrip strength or bone compared to moderate restriction diets in short term studies of 3-6 months duration.3-5 Use of VLEDs in supervised conditions for up to three months in patients who fail to meet a target weight loss with a standard approach is gaining support from institutions such as the National Institute for Health and Clinical Excellence and the National Obesity Forum.
+On the other hand, Very Low Energy Diet (VLED) restricts energy intake to 800 calories per day or less, which results in a more rapid weight loss and improvement of obesity related comorbidities.
+VLEDs based on liquid meal replacements are formulated to deliver adequate levels of essential nutrients and improve adherence.
+They have been underutilised in clinical practice in view of concerns over the potential loss of lean body mass, binge eating behaviour, and subsequent weight regain due to rapid weight loss.
+However, when clinically supervised, there is no evidence of VLED causing binge eating behaviour or resulting in worse outcomes on knee strength, handgrip strength, or bone compared to moderate energy-restricted diets in short-term studies lasting 3-6 months.3-5 The use of VLEDs in supervised conditions for up to three months in patients who fail to meet a target weight or metabolic targets with a standard approach is gaining support from institutions such as the National Institute for Health and Clinical Excellence and clinicians.
+A structured, individualised weight maintenance programme with gradual readjustment to normal eating after VLED is required to maintain weight loss and metabolic benefits.6-8